Measurement Guide

 These are typical square footage ranges for common vehicle types, measured as the total wrappable surface area before applying a waste factor.
 Use these as starting estimates.
 Actual measurements will vary by trim level, configuration, and model year.

-A few things worth noting about these numbers.
-First, they represent the wrappable exterior surface, not the total body panel area.
-Glass, chrome trim, and factory badging are typically not wrapped, so those areas are excluded.
+These numbers represent the wrappable exterior surface, not the total body panel area.
+Glass, chrome trim, and factory badging are excluded.

-Second, the ranges are real.
-A Sprinter van in high-roof extended configuration has significantly more surface area than a standard-roof short-wheelbase version.
+The ranges are real.
+A Sprinter van in high-roof extended configuration has more surface area than a standard-roof short-wheelbase version.
 Both are "Sprinters."
-That's why vehicle configuration matters as much as the model name.
+Vehicle configuration matters as much as the model name.

-Third, box trucks vary more than any other category.
+Box trucks vary more than any other category.
 A 12-foot box truck and a 26-foot box truck are both "box trucks," but the surface area difference is enormous.
-Always measure box trucks individually rather than relying on category averages.
+Measure box trucks individually rather than relying on category averages.

 How Square Footage Affects Wrap Pricing

-Square footage is the primary driver of material cost, which is typically the largest single line item in a wrap quote.
+Square footage drives material cost, which is the largest single line item in most wrap quotes.
 Understanding the math helps you build accurate quotes and explain your pricing to customers.

 The Material Cost Calculation

-Material cost follows a simple formula: surface area multiplied by your cost per square foot, then multiplied by your waste factor.
+Material cost: surface area multiplied by your cost per square foot, then multiplied by your waste factor.

 Material Cost = Surface Area x Material Price/sqft x Waste Factor